Liadna/DataScientist---Final-Project/README.md

 # DataScientist---Final-Project

-The file Final "Project - Markdown.ipynb" contains the progress of the project.
+The file "Final Project - Markdown.ipynb" contains the progress of the project.

 Recently added Part2.